 We should highlight the prospects for educational technology innovation and the integration of industry and education resulting from the varied advancement of online teaching across different disciplines within the larger external educational landscape and technological development trends.
 The topic of disciplinary distinctions poses obstacles for teaching structure and operation, while also fostering potential for individualized learning, collaborative teaching, and diverse evaluation.
 China is a significant participant in online education; however, it has not yet emerged as a dominant force in this sector.
-To maximize the educational potential of online learning and enhance its revolutionary importance, online education, exemplified by flipped classrooms and MOOCs, offers novel teaching methodologies and educational avenues, while also introducing groundbreaking educational concepts and paradigms.
-Consequently, online education, "and investigate innovative pedagogical approaches and operational models, thereby offering educators and learners more unique educational experiences and fostering the holistic enhancement of their knowledge, skills, and attributes.
+To maximize the educational potential of online learning and enhance its revolutionary importance, online education, exemplified by flipped classrooms and MOOCs, offers novel teaching methodologies and education must prioritize the reassessment of external contexts, transcend the rigid mindset of "100% replication of classroom education," and investigate innovative pedagogical approaches and operational models, thereby offering educators and learners more unique educational experiences and fostering the holistic enhancement of their knowledge, skills, and attributes.